 This course is intended to create strategic mathematical learners from underprepared mathematics students.
 The basic understandings will stimulate students to think about their approach to mathematical learning, including identifying errors in the learning process, input errors, physiological concerns, and key cognitive skills.
 The essential knowledge and skills will foster a deeper understanding of the task of learning mathematical concepts.
 Use of personal data and statistical analysis will establish relevance and aid in creation of individualized learning plans (ILPs).
 Students will work on improving basic math skills in order to better prepare for more advanced algebraic skills.
-All students who failed to meet standard on the previous year's Algebra I STAAR EOC assessment, or who otherwise demonstrate need, will be placed in this academic support class.
-This course is a supplement to the student's regular grade-level math course and is taken in place of an elective.
+All students who failed to meet standard on the previous year's Algebra I STAAR EOC assessment, or who otherwise demonstrate need, will a supplement to the student's regular grade-level math course and is taken in place of an elective.